opendocsg/slw-judgments-backfill/2015_SGHCR_17/report.md

 106    It is well established that a plaintiff who applies for a warrant of arrest against a vessel is under a duty to disclose to the court hearing the application all matters within his knowledge which might be material even if they are prejudicial to the plaintiff’s claim: see _The Vasiliy Golovnin_ at [83].

 107    The test of whether a fact is material or not is an objective one and based solely on relevance: see _The Vasiliy Golovnin_ at [87].
-A failure to discharge the duty of full and frank disclosure can be an independent ground for setting aside an arrest: see _The AA V_ [1999] 3 SLR(R) 664 at [47].
+A failure to discharge the duty of full and frank disclosure can be an independent ground for setting aside an arrest: see _The AA V_ <span class="citation">[1999] 3 SLR(R) 664</span> at [47].

 108    In considering whether a plaintiff has discharged his duty to give full and frank disclosure, the court must not only be satisfied that the material facts have been disclosed (the content and scope of disclosure), but also that the disclosure has been _sufficient_ (the threshold of disclosure).